Facebook's WhatsApp brings digital payment to users in Brazil

 "We can't have the kind of interactions with each other that we normally would, if you want to lend someone cash or if you want to buy something from a local business," he said.

-Initially, the system will accept payments from debit and credit cards from Banco do Brasil BBAS3.SA, Nubank and Sicredi, and is working with Cielo CIEL3.SA to process the payments.
+Initially, the system will accept payments from debit and credit cards from Banco do Brasil BBAS3.SA, Nubank and Sicredi.

-Idema said the company was planning to bring the payment system to several other countries, but he did not specify which ones.

 ((Jessica.Resnick-Ault@thomsonreuters.com; 917-232-6653;))